Part II - Getting Your Bearings

 different prompt, then you have likely logged out.
 You can reconnect to the

-command.
+virtual machine using the vagrant ssh command.
 For a refresher on this, refer

 back to Chapter 3 - Using Vagrant.